jsxc/xmpp-cloud-auth/doc/Installation.md

 * [Quick setup for an existing *Prosody* installation](./QuickInstallProsody.md)

 ## Download software
+### Option 1, simple: Use the Debian package
+Download `xcauth*.deb` from a repository yet to be determined and install it.

+### Option 2, manual: Use the source, Luke!
 Download [the latest release](https://github.com/jsxc/xmpp-cloud-auth/releases) and put it to your desired location (e.g. `/opt/xmpp-cloud-auth`) or clone this repository to remain on the leading edge: